Mechanical doping: History

 Some sources claim that motorized doping has occurred before in professional cycling, but that it has gone undetected or unproven.
 It is seen as part of a larger effort by athletes in many sports to gain mechanical advantage in competition.
 In May 2010 former rider Davide Cassani demonstrated a motorised bicycle on the Italian public broadcaster RAI, claiming that similar bikes had been used by some professional cyclists since 2004.
 The discovery of a motor resulted in a substantial uptick in the level of scrutiny focused on bikes.
 The UCI has indicated it intends to expend €40,000 to 50,000 to purchase scanning equipment.
-According to Peter van de Abele of the UCI, it also has an app and tablet with which to scan bikes in seconds.

-One blogger described it as the worst scandal in cycling since the doping scandal that engulfed Lance Armstrong in 2012.
+The UCI has used a tablet with an app that detects disruptions in magnetic fields that are caused by a motor or battery hidden in a bike frame.

 UCI regulations

 The federation's technological fraud article 12.1.013 fully states:

 "Technological fraud is an infringement to article 1.3.010.
 Technological fraud is materialised by:

 "The presence, within or on the margins of a cycling competition, of a bicycle that does not comply with the provisions of article 1.3.010.
 The use by a rider, within or on the margins of a cycling competition, of a bicycle that does not comply with the provisions of article 1.3.010.
 All teams must ensure that all their bicycles are in compliance with the provisions of article 1.3.010.
 Any presence of a bicycle that does not comply with the provisions of article 1.3.010, within or on the margins of a cycling competition, constitutes a technological fraud by the team and the rider.
 All riders must ensure that any bicycle that they use is in compliance with the provisions of article 1.3.010.
 Any use by a rider of a bicycle that does not comply with the provisions of article 1.3.010, within or on the margins of a cycling competition, constitutes a technological fraud by the team and the rider.

 Any technological fraud shall be sanctioned as follows: